avrumnoor/pole-balancer/README.md

 - [ ]  As the program goes along taking actions, it will gather observations on transitions and rewards, which it can use to get a better estimate of the MDP model.
 - [ ]  Store the state transitions and reward observations each time, and update the model and value function/policy only periodically.
 - [ ]  Each time a failure occurs, re-estimate the transition probabilities and rewards as the average of the observed values (if any).
-- [ ]  Repeat previous steps until convergence (once several consecutive attempts (defined by the parameter `NO LEARNING THRESHOLD`) to solve Bellman’s equation all converge in the first iteration since this implies that the estimated model has stopped changing significantly.
+- [ ]  Repeat previous steps until convergence (once several consecutive attempts (defined by the parameter `NO LEARNING THRESHOLD`) to solve Bellman’s equation all converge in the first iteration since this implies that the estimated model has stopped changing significantly).

 ## Author